MicrosoftDocs/powerapps-docs/articles/functions/function-round.md

 The **Round**, **RoundDown**, and **RoundUp** functions round a number to the specified number of decimal places:

-- **Round** rounds up if the next digit is a 5 is higher, and rounds down otherwise.
+- **Round** rounds up if the next digit is a 5 or higher.
+Otherwise, this function rounds down.
 - **RoundDown** always rounds down to the previous lower number.
 - **RoundUp** always rounds up to the next higher number.